AIA Singapore ESG Integration Approach

 1.4 Environmental, Social and Governance Management Committee (ESGMC)

-The ESGMC provides direction on AIA Singapore's strategy, oversees the development and implementation of Environmental Risk management and policies, as well as tools and metrics to monitor exposures to Environmental Risk, and ensures that ESG disclosure and reporting is in accordance with regulatory requirements and recognised voluntary standards.
+The ESGMC provides direction on AIA Singapore's ESG strategy, oversee the management of ESG risks and opportunities, and ensure that ESG disclosure and reporting is in accordance with regulatory requirements and applicable voluntary standards.

 1.5 Three Lines of Defence